• Home

 There are a few beautiful natural sights within the reserve, like the Rio Frio Caves, Rio On Pools and Big Rock Falls.
 You can easily spend a day hopping between them and enjoying the unique pine and granite landscape.
 (I’ve expanded on each of these attractions in the following sections).

 We took ourselves on a DIY day trip to Mountain Pine Ridge in a rental car, and it was one of the best things we did in San Ignacio.
-We've also written a guide to the Mountain Pine Ridge Forest Reserve which might be helpful.
+We’ve also written a guide to the Mountain Pine Ridge Forest Reserve which might be helpful and has more detailed info on sights and road conditions.

 DETAILS